Whoever You are and Wherever you are on your Spiritual pilgrimage, You are welcome here!

-When we return in-person, here is what you can expect:
+When you join us in person for worship, here is what you can expect:

 When you arrive you will be greeted by ushers, volunteers who will give you a service bulletin, answer any questions, guide you to our guest book, and encourage you to sit where ever you feel most comfortable.
-Our organist will play a prelude shortly before the service begins, so you know it’s time to get comfortable and settled.
+Our organist will play several minutes of music (called a prelude) shortly before the service begins, so you know it’s time to get comfortable and settled.

 If you get lost, or aren’t sure what you should be doing, just copy your neighbor!
+The first half of the service consists of lessons and prayers, with a 10 to 15 minute sermon, and ending with an invitation to greet one another with “the peace of the Lord.”
 The second half of the service is the Holy Eucharist, in which we share communion.
 Please participate if you would like, the Episcopal Church has no restrictions as to who may receive communion, and ALL are welcome at God’s table.
 We do use real wine, so if you need to abstain for any reason you can cross your arms over your chest and receive a blessing instead.

 See our Resources page under “MORE” for links to service resources!